corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/tools-config-obfuscator.md

 {{< /warning >}}

 {{< note >}}
-The Configuration Obfuscator tool can only be used with configuration files for Corda: Enterprise Edition  4.4 (and above) nodes, Corda Firewall, and Corda Network Enterprise Manager (CENM) 1.3 (and above) services.
-Corda configuration files obfuscated with older versions of Corda: Enterprise Edition  can still be deobfuscated by Corda: Enterprise Edition  4.4 and above.
+The Configuration Obfuscator tool can only be used with configuration files for Corda Enterprise 4.4 (and above) nodes, Corda Firewall, and Corda Network Enterprise Manager (CENM) 1.3 (and above) services.
+Corda configuration files obfuscated with older versions of Corda Enterprise can still be deobfuscated by Corda Enterprise 4.4 and above.
 Configuration files obfuscated with CENM 1.1 and 1.2 can be deobfuscated with CENM 1.3 (and above), but further obfuscation must be done using the new version of the Configuration Obfuscator tool.
 {{< /note >}}

 ## How obfuscation works